Pages

 Monday, April 13, 2020

-During ten years of my childhood in South Africa – the first decade of official apartheid - from 1948 to 1958, I was immersed in a life of white privilege.
-Our family home had a thirty-foot swimming pool and a tennis court in the back garden; we took yearly safaris to game reserves in the August holidays; and my sisters and I went to Roedean, one of the top private girls’ schools in Johannesburg.
+During the ten years of my childhood in South Africa, from 1948 to 1958 (the first decade of official apartheid) I was immersed in a life of white privilege.
+Our two-storey family home had a large back porch alongside a thirty-foot swimming pool and a tennis court at the back of the garden.
+My sisters and I went to Roedean, one of the top private girls’ schools in Johannesburg.
+During the school-holidays in August each year, we went on safari to a game reserve near or far.

 It was in the senior-school history class at Roedean that I began to sense something missing in the lessons we were getting from ‘Dickie Bird’ (as we nick-named our history teacher).
 Although I had no way to explain the problem, I knew it was real.
 Then, with two years to go before matriculation (graduation) I had an option.
 I made the choice to take art and art history instead.
 And while I was certainly not one of our class’s top artists, it turned out to be an excellent decision.
 In addition to time for painting, sculpture and pottery, the art history class covered many eras, aptly named in our textbook, Art Through the Ages.